rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate_from_self_hosted_to_cloud.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Migrate from cloud to self hosted
+# Migrate from self hosted to cloud

 Docusaurus can manage multiple versions of your docs.